vednig/winverve/README.md

 # Win-Verve
-Note: This is a fork of Verve for Windows
+Note: This is a fork of Verve for Windows <br>
 PS: Most of the code is on an as is basis except the OS-specific parts.

 ## Features(that work for now)